Showdown in Berlin: conservative rivals to succeed Merkel woo lawmakers | Politics

 Showdown in Berlin: conservative rivals to succeed Merkel woo lawmakers

 While opinion at the meeting was split, a majority backed Soeder, said participants.
-The view of the parliamentary party is an important factor, but not necessarily decisive in the choice of who runs as the bloc's chancellor candidate.
-There is no formal procedure as in the past, the likeliest candidates have decided behind closed doors.
+The view of the parliamentary party is a factor in the choice of who runs as the bloc's chancellor candidate, but not necessarily decisive.
+There is no formal procedure as in the past the likeliest candidates have decided behind closed doors.

+Laschet, whose strength stems mainly from his position as head of the larger party, won the support of CDU top brass on Monday.
+After the meeting, he said he and Soeder would make a joint recommendation and a decision would come, if possible, this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)